 A short order café is located in the Student Commons.
 The café serves breakfast, lunch, and dinner Monday through Thursday, and breakfast and lunch on Fridays.
-The cafe may be closed on certain occasions when the college is holding special events in the Student Commons.
+The cafe may be closed on certain occasions when the college is holding special events in the Student Commons or when class is not in session.
 Snacks and soft drinks may also be purchased from vending machines in the Student Commons.
-Everyone must eat and drink at the tables in the Student Commons or on outside picnic tables.
-It is requested that students clean their eating area when finished.